EYBlockchain/nightfall_3/doc/nightfall_node.md

 [ ] Ensure that the account has sufficient funds.
 For the testnet, the amount that a Proposer has to pay to register is set to 1 Wei, so that actual amount has to be enough to propose a reasonable number of blocks (~100kGas/block).
 10 Matic/ETH should be plenty for the testnet.

 ### Set config items

+If you are running in Mumbai, there is nothing to do in this section; it's all prepopulated for you in the config.

 [ ] The `ENVIRONMENTS` object needs to be set for your deployment.
 There should be an `ENVIRONMENTS` object that matches the name of the deployment `ENVIRONMENT` variable (e.g. 'mumbai').
 Set the URLs so that the various Nightfall containers can find each other.
 If they are running on `localhost` then the values given in 'mumbai' can be used.
 You have the option either to edit an existing object or to add your own.